New Years Resolutions for your School’s Enrollment

 Go to these websites:

-and make sure that your school's profile is accurate and claimed.
+Review your school's profile to ensure it is accurate and claimed.
 Then look through the reviews to see what people saying about your

 Ask your parents, teachers and yes, even students, to leave you good reviews on these sites.
 You want people who go to these sites to walk